sigsep/sigsep-mus-db/docs/usage.rst

 -  The function needs to return a python ``Dict`` which consists of target name (``key``) and the estimated target as audio arrays with same shape as the mixture (``value``).
--  It is the users choice which targets/sources they want to provide for a given mixture.
+-  It is the users choice which target sources they want to provide for a given mixture.
 Supported targets are
    ``['vocals', 'accompaniment', 'drums', 'bass', 'other']``.
 -  Please make sure that the returned estimates do have the same sample